Bats News

 Showdown UK Have a Go Day

-A huge thank you to Uk showdown Official members Robin and Tom for coming all the way down to Swindon in November to show Swindon Bats members how to play the UKs newest and most exciting Visually Impaired sport, Showdown!
+A huge thank you to UK showdown Official members Robin and Tom for coming all the way down to Swindon in November to show Swindon Bats members how to play the UKs newest and most exciting Visually Impaired sport, Showdown!

 18 Bats members and sighted volunteers came along to Craven House for a Taster day which, saw us start to learn the ropes of the Sport.